kumulynja/nwc_wallet/README.md

 - This package is not a Lightning wallet itself, it should be used alongside a Lightning wallet

-To use this package, your app should already have a Lightning Network node or wallet or have access to a Lightning wallet API so you can handle the NWC requests.
+To use this package, your app should already have a Lightning Network node or wallet embedded or have access to a Lightning wallet API so you can handle the NWC requests.
 You can look at [ldk-node-flutter](https://github.com/LtbLightning/ldk-node-flutter) for a Flutter package that can be used to run a Lightning node on mobile.

 ## Getting started